 Local Traffic Information

-The Portland Marathon presented by OHSU will take place on Sunday, October 6, 2019.
+The Portland Marathon will take place on Sunday, Oct.
+6, 2024.
 The race route has been entirely changed from previous routes in an effort to include more of Portland's neighborhoods and create a memorable experience for runners and residents.
 Continue to scroll down to see an interactive map of the entire route.

 Select from the options below to see more detailed information regarding race day traffic impacts in your neighborhood.
 If you're not sure which neighborhood you live or work in, use this map to find out.